)

 We do receive compensation when a sale or referral occurs from many of the insurance providers and marketing partners on our site.
 That may impact which products we display and where they appear on our site.
 But it does not influence our meticulously researched editorial content, what we write about, or any reviews or recommendations we may make.
 We do not guarantee favorable reviews or any coverage at all in exchange for compensation.

-• Even though the average cost of car insurance is the same for used and new cars, full coverage is cheaper if you have a used car.
+Even though the liability-only average cost of car insurance is similar for used and new cars, full coverage is cheaper if you have a used car.

 How much does car insurance cost?